Learn how to replace the window regulator on a Hyundai vehicle.

 What you will need

-Disconnect Negative Battery Terminal.
+- Disconnect Negative Battery Terminal.
 Always disconnect the battery when working with electrical components on your Hyundai.

 - Reinstall the window regulator.
 Connect all the electrical connectors.
 Connect the door handle release.
 Before you put the panel back, test the window motor operation.

-Before you decide to replace the window regulator or motor, make sure the window switch is working properly and the fuse for the windows is not blown.
+Replacing the window regulator is relatively easy.
+This job requires patience and proceeded with care.
+Before you decide to replace the window regulator or motor, ensure the window switch is working properly and the fuse for the windows is not blown.

 Frequently Asked Questions